EshwarReddy13/Buckle-UP/README.md

     Fosters a culture of awareness and improvement among drivers.

-Getting Started
+# Getting Started

 To experience the benefits of Buckle Up, follow these steps:

-    Download: Download the Buckle Up app from the App Store or Google Play Store.
+    Download: Download Android Studio and open the folder.
+Run the app.

-    Install: Install the app on your mobile device.

-    Registration: Create an account and register within the app.

-    Set Up: Configure app permissions and preferences.

     Drive: Let the app track and assess your driving behavior.